socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-15-composing-with-components.md

 [VO]
 To add this Header.

-I hope you were able to do it on your own.
-It's these baby steps that add up and in the end get you walking on your own.
+And I hope you tried it on your own.
+And were able to do it!
+I know it can be pretty daunting to write your own code, but remember, it's these tiny tiny baby steps that add up and in the end will get you walking on your own.

 [SC]